infinity0/msg-notes/causal/01-ordering.rst

 ------------------------------------

 Our strong ordering (transitivity) approach requires a reliable transport.
 If a message is dropped, this prevents later messages from being displayed.
+Note that this is *not* a security concern, but a reliability one - if an attacker wants to prevent those messages from being displayed, and is able to drop the first message, they can just *drop the later messages* as well.

-We can improve this with end-to-end recovery (explained :ref:`next <reliability>`), but this is less effective in an asynchronous scenario, i.e. where members may not online at the same time.
+We can improve reliability with end-to-end recovery (explained :ref:`next
+<reliability>`), but this is less effective in an asynchronous scenario, i.e.
+where members may not online at the same time.
 We depend more heavily on a third-party service to store-and-forward messages in an intelligent way, e.g. to resend ciphertext even if the original author is offline.
 In the worst case where no two members are online simultaneously, this dependency becomes an absolute *requirement*.

 Such a service must provide the interface "send ciphertext T to recipient R".
 By itself, this should not reduce data security, since we assume there is an